ryjen/ryjen.github.io/content/post/12-bar-blues.md

 The story goes that the French taught the Black community music theory and unlocked a creative juice thirsting for expression.

-12 bar blues is very basic music lesson and is known universally by musicians who need a way to quickly join other musicians musically on the road.
+12 bar blues is very basic music lesson and is known universally by musicians as a way to quickly join other musicians musically.

-It is called 12 bar blues from the number of bars used to play one repetition in common time.

 ## Scales: a quick primer 🎼